dapr/samples/hello-service-fabric/README.md

 New-ServiceFabricApplication -ApplicationName fabric:/dapr1 -ApplicationTypeName daprsf -ApplicationTypeVersion 1.0
 ```

-You'll see daprd.exe and the node.js app come up on the same node.
+daprd.exe and the node.js app will run on the same node.

 ## Part 5 - Post Messages to the Service